buildpacks/spec/extensions/project-descriptor.md

 # Project Descriptor

-A project descriptor is a file that contains configuration for apps, services, functions, and buildpacks.
-By default, the file is named `project.toml` and located in the root directory of a project's repository.
+A project descriptor is a file that MAY contain configuration for apps, services, functions, and buildpacks.
+By default, the file SHOULD be named `project.toml` and located in the root directory of a project's repository.
+A platform SHOULD read the file to enrich the build process.

 ## Schema